Low Flow Gas Meters

 What Is the Turndown Ratio?

-Typical calibration ranges are 10:1 (options up to 200:1), with good accuracy over the entire range.
-The sensors cannot be damaged by overranging.
+Typical calibration ranges for our inline flow meters are 10:1 (options up to 200:1), with excellent accuracy over the entire range.
+The sensors cannot be damaged by over-ranging or liquid carryover.
+Four calibration channels are available.

 How Do They Work?